andrei-mikhailovskii/cypress-test/README.md

 ### Steps
 1. Clone the repository: `git clone https://github.com/andrei-mikhailovskii/cypress-test.git`
 2. Navigate to the repository's root folder on your machine
-3. Open the command line in the folder and run the following command: `npx cypress install`
+3. Open the command line in the folder and run the following command: `npm install`
 4. Once Cypress is installed, run the following command: `npx cypress open` (For headless mode, run `npx cypress run` instead and skip the next steps)
 5. Once Cypress is opened, click on "E2E Testing"
 6. Choose any browser and click "Start E2E Testing in {browser'sName}"